yamad/igor-mode/README.rst

 ActivePython_ and EPD_ bundle pywin32 in their distribution, so this is an easy way to get up and running quickly.

+Auto-reload can be turned off by setting the `igor-use-autoreload` customization variable to `nil`.
+It is activated by default.

 .. _emacs: http://www.gnu.org/s/emacs
 .. _`Igor Pro`: http://www.wavemetrics.com